NeuroBAU/Behavioral-Neuroscience-for-Rational-Minds/README.md

 **Merging levels of explanation in cognitive and neural science.** _The original book is some kind of rarity.
 The new edition (2010) is available_
 * [Marr, D. (1982).
 Vision: a computational investigation into the human representation and processing of visual information (Cambridge, Mass: MIT Press).](https://www.amazon.com/Vision-Computational-Investigation-Representation-Information/dp/0262514621)

-**A gentle and clever introduction to neural networks and the concept of representation in connectionist models. - see chapter 4**
+**A gentle and clever introduction to neural networks and the concept of representation in connectionist models - see chapter 4**
 * [Gluck, M.A., and Myers, C.E.
 (2001).
 Gateway to memory: an introduction to neural network modeling of the hippocampus and learning (Cambridge, Mass: MIT Press).](https://www.amazon.com/Gateway-Memory-Introduction-Hippocampus-Neuropsychology/dp/0262571528)

 **Connectionism and PDP - very interesting read if you're interested in the origins of modern deep learning.
 Inspiring depictions of the network models show actual synapses connecting the units.
 Synergies between neuroscience and artificial neural networks.**